COS301-SE-2021/Integrated-Data-Intelligence-Suite/README.md

 <p>
 <br>
 I am very interested in Quantum computing <br>
-and how far it will rise in the future<br>
+and how far it will rise in the future.<br>
-my hobbies include gymming,watching movies, playing video games<br>
+my hobbies include gyming, watching movies and playing video games.<br>
 I enjoy coding and learning new things<br>
 </p>
 </td>